ishansrivastava90/tools-config/gitconfig/README.md

 Create an empty repo on github.
-Run the cmd below to setup the local repo to track the remote one git remote add origin https://github.com/ishansrivastava90/repo-name.git
+Run the cmd below to add the remote repo git remote add origin https://github.com/ishansrivastava90/repo-name.git

+Cmd for local branch to track the remote branch on remote ('origin') git push --set-upstream origin master